Skip to main content

 The Quest Giver: A Wake-Up Call in the ER

 I’m not exaggerating.
-After a 14-hour session where I forgot to eat or move, I stood up, blacked out, and hit my desk.
 The ER doctor said dehydration, low blood sugar, and muscle atrophy.
 “You treat your body like a forgotten starter zone,” she said.
 I laughed, then I realized she was right.
 My IRL character had zero vitality, zero stamina, and a debuff called “chronic burnout.”
 I had to fix it, but not by quitting gaming, but by learning to manage my character properly.

 That’s when I built the system.
 It’s the same thing I now use every day, and what I packaged into the Level Up IRL kit, so other players don’t have to start from scratch.